psoni4/Implementation-of-Tic_Tac_Toe-Agents-using-Difference-Learning-Algorithm/README.md

 ----Team Members: Preetam Narendra Soni, Chunwang Yuan (Graduate students at University of New Haven.
 Pursuing MS, Data Science(Batch-Dec 2022))
 # Implementation-of-Tic_Tac_Toe-Agents-using-Different-Learning-Algorithm
 Tic-Tac-Toe is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a diagonal, horizontal, or vertical row is the winner.
 In this project, we intend to develop two agents who will learn how to play tic tac toe and compete again each other.
-Main objective of the project is to train two agents to learn Q-Learning or Minimax strategy to find which is the best available move strategy.
+Main objective of the project is to train two agents to learn Q-Learning or random strategy to find which is the best available move strategy.
 Implementation of different learning algorithm like Q-learning and  random selection algorithm and comparing them with each other.
 This project shall be finished before December 15th, 2021.
 Objective: To implement different learning algorithm, observe thier actions after 10000 games and compare